+Firstly, let me clear up something about minimalists and gifts.
+You’ve likely heard the minimalist in your life saying ‘they don’t want anything’ or ‘I don’t need anything’.
 We don’t really mean that we don’t want anything.
 We mean we don’t want any old thing to fill the quota of giving gifts.
 We’d rather have nothing, than some crappy junk we won’t use but have to hang on to for aeons in case you visit and notice it’s gone.
+It’s nothing personal, but sometimes it’s easier to receive nothing than to cause offence.

-No, if you’re giving a gift to a minimalist, you just have to work a little harder.
+No, if you’re giving a minimalist gift, you just need to work a little harder.
 But, rest assured your hard work is worthwhile, as your gift will be something they will treasure forever.

 Here’re 9 mind-blowing gift ideas for minimalists (that won’t be donated to charity in January).